YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

     - /work-with-us.html
 ---

-If you are a student interested in working with us, have a read of this page, to see if you
+If interested in working with us, have a read of this page, to see if you

 -   🌈 buy our research belief,
 -   📚 are interested in the research topics,